dbeauch/DVCS/DataFiles/Readme.md

 This folder contains the available JLab Hall-A and Hall-B unpolarized dvcs data.

-Data is stored in a .csv file with following format: #Set, index, k, QQ, xB, t, phi, F, sigmaF, varF, F1, F2 In this file each set has 24 angles where for the sets that do not have data for a particular \phi value, F is set to zero.
+Data is stored in a `.csv` file with following format: #Set, index, k, QQ, xB, t, phi, F, sigmaF, varF, F1, F2.
+In this file each set has 24 angles where for the sets that do not have data for a particular phi value, F is set to zero.

-`gentree_Jlabdata.C` saves the .csv datafile of all Jlab data into a `TTree` in a .root file.
+`gentree_Jlabdata.C` saves the `.csv` datafile of all Jlab data into a `TTree` in a `.root` file.
 Every `TTree` entry corresponds to one kimenatic set.

 There are 195 kinematic set for the unpolarized data; 85 sets from Hall-A and 110 sets from Hall-B.